Using commodity codes and related additional codes in the Customs Declaration Service

 - simplified declarations (regular use) where the goods are not controlled

-The 9 and 10 digit of the commodity code provides additional detail in relation to the goods being declared.
-Although most Customs Duty rates are set with the first 8 digits they can affect the duty due and measures applied to the goods.
+Digit 9 and 10 of the commodity code gives additional detail in relation to the goods being declared.
+Although most Customs Duty rates are set with the first 8 digits of the code, digit 9 and 10 can affect the duty due and measures applied to the goods.

-This is only used on import declarations.
 It is not used for:

-- H2 import declarations used to enter goods to a customs warehouse unless expressly stated in the customs warehouse authorisation
+- H2 import declarations used to enter non-licensable goods to a customs warehouse unless expressly stated in the customs warehouse authorisation

 - exports